redkerry135/sodakits-krita-themes/README.md

 ### Extra info
 My themes are named in a specific format: sodakits Light/Dark [main colour], for example: sodakitsDarkLavender\
+The sodakits part is my username and credits\
-The Light/Dark part tells whether the theme is light or dark themed
+The Light/Dark part tells whether the theme is light or dark themed\
+The main colour is what colour or palette the theme is generally based on\

 ### Screenshots
 coming soon!